 Thanks to the best Australian fashion and clothing brands, our beloved continent has been making all kinds of waves on the international stage.
-Whereas there was once a time when the word “Australia” prompted snarky comments about beer, surf dogs, and crocodiles around the world, we’ve since become a veritable hub for contemporary style.
-Proving as much is a fashion scene that continues to grow both in the real world and on Instagram, where some Australian clothing brands have racked up hundreds of thousands of followers.
+Long gone are the times when the mere word “Australia” prompted snarky comments about beer, surf dogs, and crocodiles.
+Nowadays, we’re a veritable hub for contemporary style, with a fashion scene that continues to grow both in the real world and the virtual one alike.
+Over on Instagram, for instance, some Aussie clothing brands are racking up hundreds of thousands of followers.

-As such, the top Australian clothing brands set trends both here and abroad while holding their own against a slew of global competitors.
-Put simply, if it’s happening in fashion, then an Australian designer or label is all over it, if not ahead of it.
+Vicariously, top Australian clothing brands set trends both here and abroad while holding their own against a slew of global competitors.
+If it’s happening in fashion, then a slew of Australian fashion labels are all over it, if not ahead of it.
 Perhaps that’s why so many Aussies are shopping locally now, as opposed to waiting for some new movement to arrive from overseas.
-If anything, we’re exporting fashion statements these days.
+In fact, we’re the ones exporting fashion statements these days.
 That’s what the best Australian clothing brands are all about.
-Here’s a list of the top 50.
+Here’s a list of the 50 Best Australian Fashion & Clothing Brands.

 Founded in 2008 by Edwina Robinson and Adrian Norris, Aje remains synonymous with uncompromising coolness and effortless feminine allure.
 It’s then no wonder that this Australian clothing brand has over 291k followers on Instagram.
 If you’re looking to impress your girlfriend or wife, buy her a gift card from this quintessential label and watch her jaw drop.